effector/effector/src/content/docs/en/api/effector/createEffect.md

 ## createEffect with config {#createEffect-config}

-Creates an effect with handler and name from given config object
+Creates an effect with handler and name from a given config object

 ```typescript
 createEffect({ handler, name });